Rune-Status/sinoz-gokira/README.md

 # GoKira

-GoKira is your go-to cache library for OldSchool RuneScape, written in Golang.
+GoKira is your go-to cache library for OldSchool RuneScape, written in Go.

 ## Install